sabre-io/http/README.md

 ### Asynchronous requests

 The `Client` also supports doing asynchronous requests.
-This is especially handy if you need to perform a number of requests, that are allowed to be executed in parallel.
+This is especially handy if you need to perform a number of requests that are allowed to be executed in parallel.

 The underlying system for this is simply [cURL's multi request handler][8],